locmai/locmai-home-dev/_posts/python_tips_and_tricks_0.md

 ]
 ```

-If I wanna filter and get the list of 'Fire' pokemon, I could d owiht one line:
+If I wanna filter and get the list of 'Fire' pokemon, I could do with just one line:

 ```python
 fire_pokemon_name_list = [pokemon['name'] for pokemon in pokemon_list if 'Fire' in pokemon['type']]